dockstore/dockstore/faq.md

 The Dockstore CLI has utilities to generate JSON parameter files from entries on Dockstore (`dockstore tool convert`).

 When launching tools, the Dockstore CLI makes it easy to specify entries from Dockstore.
-We can also provision input and output files from and to HTTP, ftp, and S3.
-We also have preliminary support for [Synapse](https://www.synapse.org/) and the [ICGC Storage client](http://docs.icgc.org/cloud/guide/#storage-client-usage), please see [file provisioning plugins](https://github.com/ga4gh/dockstore/tree/develop/dockstore-file-plugin-parent) get more information on these two file transfer sources.
+We can also provision input and output files using HTTP, FTP, and S3.
+We also have preliminary support for [Synapse](https://www.synapse.org/) and the [ICGC Storage client](http://docs.icgc.org/cloud/guide/#storage-client-usage).
+Please see [file provisioning plugins](https://github.com/ga4gh/dockstore/tree/develop/dockstore-file-plugin-parent) for more information on these two file transfer sources.

 ## What environment do you test tools in?

-Typically, we test running tools in Ubuntu Linux 14.04 LTS and 16.04 LTS on VMs in [OpenStack](https://www.openstack.org/) with 8 vCPUs and 96 GB of RAM and above.
+Typically, we test running tools in Ubuntu Linux 16.04 LTS on VMs in [OpenStack](https://www.openstack.org/) with 8 vCPUs and 96 GB of RAM and above.
+We've also begun testing on Ubuntu 18.04 LTS and so far it's been successful.
 If you are only listing and editing tools, we have achieved success with much lower system requirements.
 However, launching tools will have higher system requirements dependent on the specific tool.
-Consult a tool's README or CWL description when in doubt.
+Consult a tool's README or CWL/WDL description when in doubt.

 ## There are too many versions of my tool, how do I delete some?

-Versions of your tool for most tools are harvested from the list of Tags for an image on quay.io, [as an example](https://quay.io/repository/pancancer/pcawg-bwa-mem-workflow?tab=tags).
+Versions of your tool for most tools are harvested from the list of Tags for an image on Quay.io, [as an example](https://quay.io/repository/pancancer/pcawg-bwa-mem-workflow?tab=tags).
 If you have the right permissions, you can delete some and then refresh a tool on Dockstore to clean-up.

 ## How do I cite Dockstore?